gbrillhart/Shell-Sort/README.md

 # Shell-Sort #

 ### Program Info: ###
 Shell-Sort is an implementation of the Shell Sorting algorithm written by myself in C. The shell sorting can be done with an array of memory or with a linked list.
 The code reads in a file of size(long) integers, sorts the integers using an array or a linked list according to the runtime arguments, prints the number of comparisons, and stores the sorted list as a binary output file.
 Both methods of sorting follow standard Shell Sorting time complexity, with the worst case O(n^2), best case of O(n*log(n)) and average case complexity of O(n^1.25).
-This code is meant to display some of my ability to use optimized algorithms and use C at a high level.
+This code is meant to display some of my ability to use C at a high level and implement optimized algorithms.
 - - - -
 ### Usage: ###
 To compile, use `gcc -O3 -std=c99 -Wall -Wshadow -Wvla -pedantic shell_array.c shell_list.c shellsort.c -o shellsort`